zanedurante/interactive_agent/README.md

 # interactive_agent
-Codebase for our paper: "An Interactive Agent Foundation Model"
+Codebase for our paper: "An Interactive Agent Foundation Model".

+## Code
+Training code will be added soon!